-This suggests that even for people who might be inclined to accept the bargain described above, it remains non-obvious whether they should apply the same exchange rate for the impartial or altruistic context.
+This suggests that even for people who might be inclined to accept the bargain described above for themselves, it remains elusive whether to apply the same exchange rate for the impartial or altruistic context.
 The two modes of evaluation, intra- versus interpersonal, differ in interesting and potentially relevant respects.

 Views that incorporate this intuition: The intuition that torture-level suffering cannot be counterbalanced is strong in many people.
-It is present in the widespread belief that minor pains cannot be aggregated to become worse than an instance of torture.6 Among consequentialist ethical systems, it is incorporated by threshold and consent-based negative utilitarianism and in (maximin) prioritarianism.
+It is present in the widespread belief that minor pains cannot be aggregated to become worse than an instance of torture.7 Among consequentialist ethical systems, it is incorporated by threshold and consent-based negative utilitarianism and in (maximin) prioritarianism.
 It likely also contributes to absolute prohibitions against torture in deontological moralities.
-Finally, the intuition is represented in philosophical works of fiction, such as Ursula K. LeGuin’s short story The Ones Who Walk Away from Omelas,7 Dostoevsky’s The Brothers Karamazov8 or Camus’s The Plague.9
+Finally, the intuition is part of philosophical works of fiction, such as Ursula K. LeGuin’s short story The Ones Who Walk Away from Omelas,8 Dostoevsky’s The Brothers Karamazov9 or Camus’s The Plague.10

 III.
 Happiness as the absence of suffering